Language

 • Document verification.

 When using an in-house OCR solution, the number of templates is usually limited to the few most common ones.
-In contrast, Regula’s document parsing software leverages the world’s largest document templates database, which currently includes over 13,000 templates of passports, ID cards, visas, driver’s licenses, and other documents from all over the world.
+In contrast, Regula’s document parsing software leverages the world’s largest document templates database, which currently includes over 14,000 templates of passports, ID cards, visas, driver’s licenses, and other documents from all over the world.
 It saves you a tremendous amount of time, as you don’t need to create any ID document templates on your own.
 But it’s not only about saving time.

 The depth of template detail is another point in favor of using specialized data parsing software.
 To create a reliable template, you need to have information about all the possible variations for each field in the document.
 This isn’t something you can do with just a couple of samples at hand.

-For example, the expiration date on ID cards is usually written as a date.
+Let’s take ID cards OCR as an example.
+Usually, the expiration date on ID cards is usually written as a date.
 In some countries, like Bulgaria or Vietnam, there are the words “No expiration date” (or words to that effect in the respective language) for people over a certain age.
 If you don't know these peculiarities, the template becomes useless.

 Before a new template gets in the database, Regula’s in-house forensic experts scrutinize it and report every security feature using advanced proprietary equipment.
 Thanks to this, you can be sure that the automated check matches the quality of a lab examination (but much faster).
 Even if your customer submits a document you’ve never seen and in a language you don’t speak, Regula will be able to recognize it in a moment and tell you what it is and what its characteristics are.